otyeung/linkedin-sample-oauth-apps/README.md

 ## Introduction

-This project sets up a basic Python Flask web application that allows users to log in using their LinkedIn member account through [OAuth 2.0 3-legged code flow](https://learn.microsoft.com/en-gb/linkedin/shared/authentication/authorization-code-flow?context=linkedin%2Fcontext&tabs=HTTPS1), retrieves authenticated user information and access token
+This project sets up a basic Python Flask web application that allows users to log in using their LinkedIn member account through [OAuth 2.0 3-legged code flow](https://learn.microsoft.com/en-gb/linkedin/shared/authentication/authorization-code-flow?context=linkedin%2Fcontext&tabs=HTTPS1), retrieves authenticated user information and ads accounts.

 MVP is meant to be a Minimum Viable Product (MVP) to validate a business idea with minimal resources and effort by releasing a basic version of the product that includes only the essential features (OAuth 2.0 workflow).